eugene-khyst/eventstoredb-event-sourcing/README.md

 guarantee is hard to achieve due to a dual-write.
 A dual-write describes a situation when you need to atomically update the database and publish messages and two-phase commit (2PC) is not an option.

-Consumers of events should be idempotent and filter duplicates and out of order integration events.
+Consumers of events should be idempotent and filter duplicates and unordered integration events.

 For assured ordering use catch-up subscriptions (simple subscriptions) instead of persistent subscriptions.
 Catch-up subscriptions serve the purpose of receiving events from a stream for a